 73. Trapped Escape Room Singapore

 Escape Room Singapore is an experiential attraction where a group of players have to work together in a team to solve mysteries, find clues and ultimately find their way to victory.
-There are five themed rooms to choose from (including a Hunger Games room and an Avengers room, and each room is suitable for different ages ranging from seven and up.
-So find yourself an escape route from the haze and book yourself in for some super sleuthing and escapology!
+There are three themed rooms to choose from (including a Friday the 13th room and an World War 3 room), and each room is suitable for different ages ranging from seven and up.
+So find yourself an escape route from your usual haunts and book yourself in for some super sleuthing and escapology!

 Trapped Escape Room Singapore, Locations at Kampong Glam and Orchard Link; www.trapped.sg